 Acute febrile neutrophilic dermatosis (Sweet syndrome) is sometimes associated with hematologic cancer.

 Acanthosis nigricans that is associated with cancer can be of rapid onset and particularly widespread.
-Pruritus without a clearly associated dermatitis may indicate occult cancer, often lymphoma.
+Acquired ichthyosis or pruritus without a clearly associated dermatitis may indicate occult cancer, often lymphoma.

 Paraneoplastic pemphigus is a relatively rare autoimmune blistering disease that has been associated with various cancers, including leukemias.